This page provides information about the nomination process for the 2015-2016 Board of Directors slate.

 - Candidates for international president must have previously served on the ISACA International Board of Directors.

 - Board members are expected to attend three Board of Directors meetings per year (usually in early November, early March and June/July).
-The international president is also called upon to attend Strategic Advisory Council and Governance Advisory Council meetings, which are sometimes scheduled the day before the board meetings to reduce travel time requirements of the position.
+The international president is also called upon to attend Strategic Advisory Council and Governance Advisory Council meetings, which are generally held about one month prior to the board meetings.

 - Board candidates should be aware of the time commitment involved.
-The 2012-2013 board members estimated they spent roughly 8-10 non-travel hours per month on board activities.
-In addition to board meetings, board members may be asked to make occasional trips in support of the association’s strategy (all ISACA-sponsored travel is reimbursed by ISACA).
+The 2013-2014 board members estimated they spent roughly 9-12 non-travel hours per month on board activities.
+In addition to board meetings, board members may be asked to make occasional trips in support of the association’s strategy (all ISACA-sponsored travel is reimbursed by ISACA)..